mivano/azure-cost-cli/README.md

 ## Use in a GitHub workflow

 You can use this tool in a GitHub workflow to get the cost of your subscription and store the results in markdown as a Job Summary.
 This can be used to get a quick overview of the cost of your subscription.
+Have a look at the [workflow](https://github.com/mivano/azure-cost-cli/actions/workflows/create-markdown.yml) in this repository for an example output.

 ```yaml
 name: Azure Cost CLI Workflow